 This weekend I have the house to myself, a rarity.
 (Ron went to a union rep training in San Jose.)
 I am making the most of this solitary weekend since the hordes will descend starting Friday.
-Yael was laid off at her job so she gave notice on her apartment and she’s moving in with us until she finds a new job and new direction (been applying and exploring her options while collecting unemployment).
-She moves in with us on Friday.
+My daughter will come to stay for a couple of months on Friday.
 The following Friday Sudi’s college housing closes and I’ll be driving down to Oakland to pick him up and move him back home for one month until he returns beginning of June to go to summer school.
 Ron said, “uh-oh, look out, soon all the children will be moving back in.”
 I replied not to worry, Akili says he would rather live under a bridge than move back in with us.
 Which reminds me, we are all driving down to San Diego for Akili’s graduation in May and shortly after our return my dad and brother will be coming for a week-long visit.
 (My brother has been gluten-free for years and I’m hoping to get a gourmet gluten-free vegetarian meal out of him while he’s here.)
 It will be mid-June before things settle down again.

 My home alone weekend has been tame and terrific.
 Writing, gardening (preparing veggie garden beds for planting), reading late at night with the cats in my bed (Ron refuses to sleep with animals), a glass of wine at twilight.
 Picked Lilies of the Valley and oregano from the garden.
 Pasta for dinner three nights in a row.
 My favorite.
 Heaven.
 Ah yes, I remember this life.
 Civilized.
 Quiet.
 Uncompromising.
 I wouldn’t give up my family for anything in the world of course, but every once in awhile, I admit, I love having a stolen moment of peaceful solitude.